 2016 - From October 3rd-October 7th 2016, the FRTC held a series of public meetings to present the Alternatives and the proposal, as well as accept public comment.
 Thank you to everyone who attended these meetings and to those who submitted written comments in.
 The FRTC stopped taking public comment on December 12, 2016.
 The FRTC has published the following timeline moving forward.

-Spring 2018 – LEIS prepared and available for public review.
+November 2018 – LEIS prepared and available for public review.

-Summer 2018 – Public meetings will be held throughout northern Nevada; LEIS draft revised considering public input.
+December 2018 – Public meetings will be held throughout northern Nevada; LEIS draft revised considering public input.

 Winter 2019/2020 - Final selection of an Alternative.
 After the Navy issues the record of decision and receives final Congressional approval, the Navy will begin implementation.